Taxation of foreign pension in Denmark

 Overview

-Are you aware of how your foreign pension plans or life insurance policies are taxable in Denmark and must be reported?
+Do you know how your foreign pension plans or life insurance policies are taxable in Denmark and how they must be reported?

 The rules for the taxation of foreign pensions or life insurance can be complex, as they depend on both Danish tax regulations and any double taxation treaties between Denmark and the relevant country.
-It is therefore important to understand how these rules work in order to avoid double taxation or unexpected tax liabilities.
+Therefore, it is important to understand how these rules work in order to avoid double taxation or unexpected tax liabilities.

 You should be aware of the following pitfalls:

-Foreign pensions or life insurance policies must be reported to the Danish Tax Authority via an L-declaration, after which the tax authorities will make a decision on the taxation.
-If information about a foreign pension is not reported to the Danish tax authorities, you may face a significant back tax bill of up to 10 years, with added interest and penalties.
+Foreign pensions or life insurance policies must be reported to the Danish Tax Agency via Declaration L, after which the tax authorities will make a decision on the taxation.
+If information about a foreign pension is not reported to the Danish tax authorities, you may face a large back-tax bill of up to 10 years, with added interest and penalties.

-The annual return is taxable unless it can be documented that there was a deduction or exemption right in the foreign country at the time of contribution.
+The annual return is taxable unless it can be documented that there was a deduction or exemption right in the foreign country, at the time of payment.

-Foreign pensions or life insurance are generally taxed in the year of payout, as it is assumed that there was a deduction or exemption right in the foreign country at the time of contribution.
-Payouts can be tax-free if it can be documented that there was no deduction or exemption right in the foreign country at the time of contribution, while the annual return will still be taxable.
-There is also a risk that both the return and the payout may be taxed if you cannot document whether there was a deduction or exemption right in both the foreign country and Denmark.
+Foreign pensions or life insurance are generally taxed in the year of the payout, as it is assumed that there was a deduction or exemption right in the foreign country at the time of contribution.
+Payouts can be tax-free if it can be documented, that there was no deduction or exemption right in the foreign country at the time of contribution to the pension plan.
+The annual return will still be taxable.
+There is also a risk that both the return and the payout may be taxed if you cannot document whether there was a deduction or exemption right in both the foreign country and in Denmark.

 Double Taxation